Available at www.atn.edu.au/scholarships-grants/fapesp

 Specific requests for proposals submissions from researchers of the ATN

-FAPESP and the Australian Technology Network of Universities (ATN) signed a Cooperation Agreement for Research on 11, June, 2013 aiming to implement scientific and technological cooperation between researchers from the ATN, Australia and from the State of Sao Paulo, Brazil, through the funding of joint research projects.
+FAPESP and the Australian Technology Network of Universities (ATN), signed a Cooperation Agreement for Research on June 11th, 2013, aiming to implement scientific and technological cooperation between researchers from the ATN, Australia, and from the State of Sao Paulo, Brazil, through the funding of joint research projects.

-Under the referred Agreement, FAPESP and ATN are making public this Call for Proposals for the exchange of faculty, postdoctoral researchers, and PhD researchers under the terms and conditions of the SPRINT 4th Edition 2017 (www.fapesp.br/sprint/call42017) and hereinafter set forth.
+Under the referred Agreement, FAPESP and ATN make public this Call for Proposals for the exchange of faculty, postdoctoral researchers and PhD researchers under the terms and conditions of the SPRINT 2nd Edition 2018 (www.fapesp.br/sprint/call22018) and hereinafter set forth.

 1. Eligibility from ATN side to submit proposals within the scope of this Call: